 - View or download the full BS in Biology - Health Professions degree plan (PDF)

 - Designed to provide a strong background in biology and research and prepare students for graduate school

-- Students might study molecular biology, cellular biology, developmental biology, microbiology, neurobiology, zoology, botany, ecology or other fields
+- Prepares students for education at the graduate level leading to careers outside the health professions.
+Students might study molecular biology, cellular biology, developmental biology, microbiology, neurobiology, zoology, botany, ecology or other fields

 - Prepares students to be health care detectives, investigating the cause of infectious disease, cancer and other ailments

 - Involves coursework at St. Edward's University and clinical training at an affiliated MLS program (currently Austin State Hospital and Baylor Scott & White).
 These courses span disciplines such as microbiology, hematology, immunology, clinical chemistry and molecular biology.

 - An example of a course you will take is Immunology where students will discover the molecular nature of the human immune system including the cellular and noncellular components involved and how these factors interact to combat disease.

 - View or download the full BS in Medical Laboratory Science degree plan (PDF)